-The best neighborhoods in Tacoma can depend on what you are looking for as a resident of this mid-sized city—whether you're looking for attractions or a place to live.
+Designating the best neighborhoods in Tacoma depends on what you are looking for as a resident of this mid-sized city.
 Some areas are definitely safer and more aesthetically pleasing than others.
-While there are many factors in choosing parts of Tacoma in which to live, this article focuses on safety, cost of living, attractiveness, and nearby things to do.
+The factors we used included safety, cost of living, attractiveness, and nearby things to do.

 If what you want are things to do nearby, then there are a few clear choices.
-All of North Tacoma puts you close to the lovely Waterfront if you enjoy picturesque strolls.
+All of North Tacoma puts you close to the lovely waterfront and picturesque strolls.
 North Tacoma is also close to downtown, Old Town, and 6th Avenue, where you'll find tons of restaurants, bars, and shops.

-The Old Town neighborhood is small but has cute coffee shops and restaurants to duck into as well as close proximity to the Waterfront.
-Both North Tacoma and old Town don’t have major attractions, but they do have lots of little restaurants and shops tucked into neighborhoods and feature ample bike lanes and sidewalks.
+The Old Town neighborhood is small but has cute coffeeshops and restaurants to duck into as well as close proximity to the waterfront.
+Both North Tacoma and old Town lack major attractions, but they do have lots of little restaurants and shops tucked into enclaves and feature ample bike lanes and sidewalks.

 The Stadium District is very close to downtown and has some older housing and more condo buildings, including some of the most expensive condos in town.